KoR Teeth Whitening Summerfield

 Unfortunately, no – teeth whitening doesn’t work on dental crowns.
 Bleaching gel only whitens enamel, not artificial materials.
 Even worse, whiteners can actually weaken the bond between a crown and its tooth.
 You’d then face oral health complications.

 However, there are ways to work around the crown-whitening conflict.
 One approach is to keep your crowns from discoloring with good dental habits.
-On the other hand, you could always replace a poorly-shaded crown with one better suited to your smile goals.
+On the other hand, you could always replace a poorly shaded crown with one better suited to your smile goals.

 To ensure your crown matches your enamel, talk to your local dentist.
 They’ll know the best way to combine whitening results with your dental cap.